winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 Additionally, while it is true that AI is an equalizer between tools to some degree, it still doesn't completely solve the problem.
 Let's take the cloud portability example from above: even if the AI can port my code between clouds, I still want to be able to read and modify it.
 As a result, I must become an expert in all these clouds at the level of abstraction the AI used.
 If a new language allows it to write at a higher level of abstraction, it will be easier for me to understand and modify it too.

+Assuming that AI allows us to write a lot of code really fast, the bottleneck then moves to the testing and validation phase.
+After all, AI cannot generate perfect apps on the first try, not only because of its limitations, but mainly due to ours.
+We humans are not perfect, and we cannot specify our requirements perfectly.
+We need to see a version of the finished product, play with it, see if it meets our needs or if we forgot some edge cases, and then iterate.
+Over and over again, until our creation is perfect.
+In a world where this testing and validation phase takes most of the software delivery time, there is room for tools that will enable us to significantly shorten it by reducing the time it takes to deploy and test an application in a development environment.

 Therefore, I believe that for the foreseeable future there is room for tools that make it easier for both humans and AI to write quality code swiftly, collaborate effectively, and test more rapidly.
 Such tools will allow us to enhance the quality and speed of our application delivery.

 ## The Key: Reducing Cognitive Load and Accelerating Iteration